Rödermark: Transport in Ober-Roden

 Ober-Roden is a local rail transport hub.
 From here begins line S 1 of the Rhine-Main S-Bahn towards Wiesbaden by way of Offenbach Ost, Frankfurt Hbf and Frankfurt-Höchst.
 Also found in Ober-Roden is an operational midpoint on the Dreieich Railway (Dreieichbahn) offering links to Urberach and Dreieich (from Dreieich-Buchschlag to Langen, Darmstadt, Frankfurt Airport and Frankfurt Hauptbahnhof) and serving Dieburg in the other direction.
 From there connections are available to Aschaffenburg, Darmstadt and places in the Odenwald.

-In connection with the plans for the Regionaltangente West (RTW) project, running the Dreieichbahn with RTW trains was in the past considered.
-For Ober-Roden this would have meant a direct rail link with Frankfurt Airport.
+In connection with the plans for the Regionaltangente West (RTW) project, running the Dreieichbahn with RTW trains was considered in the past.
+For Ober-Roden, this would have meant a direct rail link with Frankfurt Airport.
 The financing for the needed line expansion, however, is long-term, and the project, at least for the present, does not appear in the general transport plan.

 Urberach

 Urberach was until 31 December 1976 a self-administering community in what was then the Dieburg district.
 Since municipal reform came into force in Hesse on 1 January 1977, Urberach has been a constituent community of Rödermark, and since then has also belonged to the Offenbach district.
 Nevertheless, Urberach dwellers today still feel more of a connection with Dieburg and Darmstadt than with Offenbach.

-Rödermark has developed itself in all its constituent communities into an attractive residential and living area.
-Adding to the town’s attractiveness are in particular the new work done on part of the town core in 2003 and 2004, the many shops there together with the market halls on the outskirts, a bathhouse with sauna facilities and greenspace (back in operation in June 2006 after conversion), the hilly location of Bulau with its great worth as a recreation area and other similar things.
+Rödermark has developed into a residential area.
+Renovations to part of the town centre in 2003 and 2004, the shops located there, the markets on the outskirts, a bathhouse with sauna facilities and greenspace (reopened in June 2006 after renovation), and the hilly location of Bulau area, valued as a recreation site are among the features of the town.

 Urberach was in the past a centre for the potter’s craft.
-A pottery museum, a pottery market and the clay vessel in Urberach’s coat of arms all recall this great tradition.
+A pottery museum, a pottery market and the clay vessel in Urberach’s coat of arms all recall this tradition.

 Urberach has been since 2002 the seat of the newly founded Berufsakademie Rhein-Main, a professional academy whose focus is on economics and business informatics.